-Also called bottlebrush, mare’s tail, scouring rush, and shave grass, horsetail (Equisetum arvense) is a perennial herb that naturally contains “silicon,” a trace mineral required by the body for flexible joints, glowing skin and stronger bones.
-The ability of this herb to help tighten, firm and reduce the appearance of lines and wrinkles made it the perfect choice for our Anti-Aging Eye Cream, as well as three of our other products.
+Also called bottlebrush, mare's tail, scouring rush, and shave grass, horsetail (Equisetum arvense) is a perennial herb that contains bioavailable “silicon,” a trace mineral required by the body for flexible joints, glowing skin and stronger bones.

 A Little Bit About the Plant Itself